Birrellc/project-eternity-ms2/assets/testing/testing.md

 The user will be able to the the restaurant environment through images that are spread throughout the website for example divider \#1 shows the inside of the restaurant where as divider \#2 shows the outside, About us has two images showing a brief of food being prepared and also an image showing how food is served.

-___
+---

-* As a user, i would like the option to book a table online and by telephone so i can make a reservation in whichever manner is convenient to me.
+- **As a user, i would like the option to book a table online and by telephone so i can make a reservation in whichever manner is convenient to me.**

 ![picture](../images/testing-images/user-story-four.gif)